documentationfor yFiles for HTML 3.0.0.1

 Customizing the visualization

-To get the visualization we have to implement createVisual.
-First, we will create the ellipse and the line in a way that the anchor point (the intersection between edge and node border) lies at 0,0 and the visualization extends into negative x coordinates.
-On this shape we apply a transform which places and rotates the drawing correctly.
+To get the visualization, we have to implement createVisual.
+First, we will create the ellipse and the line so that the anchor point (the intersection between the edge and the node border) lies at 0,0 and the visualization extends into negative x coordinates.
+On this shape, we apply a transform that places and rotates the drawing correctly.
 To do so, we need to persist the direction vector and the anchor point in getVisualCreator:

 getVisualCreator and createVisual